-While processes such as roboticization, cyborgization, and virtualization have not created the phenomenon of posthumanization, they are making its dynamics visible in new and more vivid ways.65 Hayles suggests that some forms of 'uncritical' posthumanism (including strains of transhumanism and cybernetics) possess a naïvely technologized interpretation of these processes: such a perspective understands the human body as merely a prosthesis or computational substrate and the mind as a collection of informational patterns; it considers the biological organism of a human being, a social robot resembling a human being, and a computer simulation of a human being to be just three interchangeable manifestations of the same sort of viable system.66 Critical posthumanists such as Hayles and Herbrechter reject such simplistic 'technoeuphoria' and argue that more rigorous critical posthumanist thought is necessary in order to understand, anticipate, and guide the processes of sociotechnological transformation that are challenging our concept of humanity and altering humanity's role in the world.67 Organizational posthumanism is well-positioned to explore such questions of technological posthumanization in a way that marries the circumspectness of critical posthumanism with a strategic awareness of the fact that the ability to generate and embrace radical new forms of technological transformation is growing ever more important to the survival of organizations.
+While processes such as roboticization, cyborgization, and virtualization have not created the phenomenon of posthumanization, they are making its dynamics visible in new and more vivid ways.
+Hayles suggests that some forms of 'uncritical' posthumanism (including strains of transhumanism and cybernetics) possess a naïvely technologized interpretation of these processes: such a perspective understands the human body as merely a prosthesis or computational substrate and the mind as a collection of informational patterns; it considers the biological organism of a human being, a social robot resembling a human being, and a computer simulation of a human being to be just three interchangeable manifestations of the same sort of viable system.66 Critical posthumanists such as Hayles and Herbrechter reject such simplistic 'technoeuphoria' and argue that more rigorous critical posthumanist thought is necessary in order to understand, anticipate, and guide the processes of sociotechnological transformation that are challenging our concept of humanity and altering humanity's role in the world.
+Organizational posthumanism is well-positioned to explore such questions of technological posthumanization in a way that marries the circumspectness of critical posthumanism with a strategic awareness of the fact that the ability to generate and embrace radical new forms of technological transformation is growing ever more important to the survival of organizations.

 Three categories of posthumanizing technologies.
-For the purposes of this text, there are three broad categories of ongoing or anticipated technological developments that are contributing to posthumanization in especially relevant ways: 1) technologies for human augmentation and enhancement, which include many forms of neuroprosthetics and genetic engineering; 2) technologies for synthetic agency, which include robotics, artificial intelligence, and artificial life; and 3) technologies for digital-physical ecosystems and networks that help create the environments within which and infrastructure through which human and artificial agents will interact.68 We can consider these three types of technologies in turn.
+For the purposes of this text, there are three broad categories of ongoing or anticipated technological developments that are contributing to posthumanization in especially relevant ways: 1) technologies for human augmentation and enhancement, which include many forms of neuroprosthetics and genetic engineering; 2) technologies for synthetic agency, which include robotics, artificial intelligence, and artificial life; and 3) technologies for digital-physical ecosystems

-64 An exploration of these possibilities can be found, e.g., in Samani et al. (2012) and Gladden, "The Social Robot as 'Charismatic Leader'" (2014).
+&lt;sup>64 An exploration of these possibilities can be found, e.g., in Samani et al. (2012) and Gladden, "The Social Robot as 'Charismatic Leader'" (2014).